NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 from Jason Glazer (PR): "As you are adding these new metrics to the EquipmentSummary report, please leave the existing SEER and HSPF as well and clarify the source of both in footnotes to the tables."

+Comments from call on 6/15/2022:

+- focus on generic DX cooling coil first and then look into the older specialied coils
+- required quic and timely feedback through hardcoding some parameters first to the caluclation going (with some known assumptions at this point)
+- look into unit tests with manufacturer data if possible
+- test the implementation by comparing the old version of the metrics with the new implementation (are value within anitipated range)

 ## Acknowledgments ##

 TBD